-Only you will be aware of many of these, so open your eyes and don’t ignore something that could become a serious problem over time.
+Only you will be aware if you have one of the signs of alcohol addiction.
+Therefore, open your eyes, be honest with yourself, and don’t ignore something that could become a serious problem over time.

 The signs of alcohol addiction